addthis/fluxthis.io/docs/testing.md

 ### TestUtils.mockDispatch(action)

 * {string} action.type - The action type of the action your wish to dispatch.
-* {string} action.source - The action source you wish to mock
 * {object} action.payload - An payload object to setup the store.

 There is a fundamental problem that you run into when you try to